snn12/Finance_bot/README.md

 2. Click "Create App" or "Create Another App"
 3. Fill in the required information:
    - Name: The name of your application
-   - Select App type: "script".
+   - Select App type: "script"
-   - Description: A short description of your bot
-   - About URL: Can be left blank
    - Redirect URI: http://localhost:8080

 Click the "Create app" button